Crypto-star/movie-catalog/README.md

-# movie-catalog
+# Movie-Catalog
-A simple Website created using React
+A simple Movie catalog with Search functionality implemented for finding movies using the OMPDB API.